epomatti/beershop-terraform-demo/README.md

 - **Main** - The resources of the solution
 - **Shared** - Resources shared accross main environments (dev, qa, prod, etc)

-To quickly Use Terraform Cloud with [infrastructure/enterprise](infrastructure/enterprise) module as a workspace.
-It uses the Terraform Enteprise Provider to automatically build the workspaces.
+Use Terraform Cloud with [infrastructure/enterprise](infrastructure/enterprise) module as a workspace.
+It implements the Terraform Enteprise Provider to automatically build the workspaces.

-You maybe also use the Terraform CLI or any other CI/CD tool.
+You may also use the Terraform CLI or any other CI/CD tool.

 #### Manual steps